Understanding Your Construction Profit Margin: Tools That Help Identify Revenue Leaks

 Common profit leaks in construction include:

-Dealing with these issues can be tricky: the causes are not always obvious.
-But, with the right tools, you can not only fix the problem but end up in a better place than you expected.
+Dealing with these issues can be tricky — the causes are not always obvious!
+But with the right tools, you can fix the problem and end up in a better position than you started.

-Monitoring margins isn’t just about fixing issues – it’s about using insights to drive smarter practices and higher profits.
+Monitoring margins isn’t just about fixing issues — it’s about using insights to foster smarter practices and higher profits.

-Construction software is a game-changer when it comes to understanding and protecting your profit margins.
+Construction software is a significant advantage when it comes to understanding and protecting your gross profit margin.

 Centralized Data for Greater Visibility

 TopBuilder consolidates data from sales, bidding, project management, and accounting into a single platform.
-This provides a comprehensive view of where your profits are coming from—and where they’re leaking.
+This provides a comprehensive view of where your profits are coming from — and where they’re leaking through gaps in actual costs versus estimates, or in how operating expenses are tracked across the business.

 Real-Time Monitoring To Stay on Track

-When you can track ongoing project performance against initial estimates, you can address potential issues before they escalate.
-Business intelligence dashboards like those in ContractorBI allow you to compare actuals to estimates, keeping you informed at every stage of the project.
+When you can track ongoing construction project performance against initial estimates, you can address potential issues before they escalate.
+Business intelligence dashboards like those in ContractorBI allow you to compare actuals to estimates and monitor gross margin at the job level, keeping you informed at every stage of the project.

 Actionable Insights for Better Decisions

-Analytics can uncover trends and highlight areas for improvement, such as underperforming job types or inefficiencies.
-ContractorBI provides visibility across key parameters and lets you pinpoint what is working and what needs immediate attention.
-It also goes a step further by identifying hidden opportunities (revenue gaps) to maximize your margins.
+Analytics can reveal trends and highlight areas for improvement, such as underperforming job types or inefficiencies in how hard costs and soft costs are being managed.
+ContractorBI provides visibility across key parameters and lets you pinpoint what is working and what needs immediate attention — including hidden opportunities (revenue gaps) that top performing contractors use to maximize their margins.

 How To Identify Revenue Leaks and Act Fast